 FOCUS provides fire departments with objective data to reduce injuries in the fire service.
-Our research team is poised to provide technical assistance for survey administration and data analysis to fire departments who are interested in measuring their safety culture.
+Our research team provides technical assistance for survey administration and data analysis to fire departments who are interested in measuring their safety culture.

-Through the collaboration with FDSOA, FIRST will serve 500 fire departments on a first-come, first-served basis.
+Through the continued collaboration with FDSOA, FIRST will serve 1,000 fire departments on a first-come, first-served basis.
 After that, a waitlist will be generated and additional fire departments will be served as resources allow.
-FDSOA and FIRST have this FEMA funding until August of 2018, so interested departments should elect to assess their safety culture as soon as possible and no later than May 2018.
+FDSOA and FIRST have this FEMA funding until August of 2020, so interested departments should elect to assess their safety culture as soon as possible and no later than May 2020.

-Safety knowledge is a person’s understanding of how to perform the job safely (e.g., knowing the emergency protocol for hazardous materials).
-This knowledge is an antecedent to safety compliance, performing the actual behavior (e.g., wearing PPE during hazardous material handling).
-Safety motivation is a person’s willingness to make an effort to perform safety behaviors.
-This is an antecedent to safety citizenship, proactive voluntary actions for improving safety beyond compliance with rules and procedures.
 Given the evidence regarding climate’s predictive validity, it follows that improvements in safety climate will result in subsequent improvements in safety behaviors along with a reduction of poor safety outcomes including near-misses, injuries, and line of duty deaths.
-Recent research also finds that improvements to safety climate result in improvements to organizational outcomes - not traditionally thought of as 'safety' outcomes - such as turnover, job satisfaction, employee engagement, and morale (Huang et al, 2016; Taylor et al, 2011).
-These costly organizational outcomes are very important to safety in any organization, but particularly in the fire service, where improved employee engagement and retention translates into more experienced firefighters and greater team cohesion - both of which are vital for survival in such a high-risk occupation.
+Recent research also finds that improvements to safety climate result in improvements to organizational outcomes - not traditionally thought of as 'safety' outcomes - such as turnover, job satisfaction, employee engagement, and morale.

 If you would like more information, please e-mail, Andrea Davis, email@example.com.